jcavalieri8619/OCRerror_correct/README.md

 German and French that appears in the Wikipedia dump gives the model the ability to handle some of these OCR errors.

 The HMM is modified from NLTK source.
 Right now I am getting 90% accuracy at correcting OCR errors but there are still improvements to be made.
-I OCR word level error alignment algorithm generated roughly 150,000 alignments that I am happy to open source if anyone needs.
+The OCR word level error alignment algorithm generated roughly 150,000 alignments that I am happy to open source if anyone needs.